Ramon96/Project-tech-team8/README.md

 Please resolve all the errors and warnings before pushing your work.

 # .gitignore
-Settings up your .gitignore file is very important to prevent sensitive data from being pushed into the Git repo.
+Settings up your .gitignore file is very important to prevent sensitive data from being pushed into the Git repository.
-Your gitignore shouls look something like this:
+Your .gitignore should look something like this:
 ```
 node_modules
 .DS_Store